Autogenesis: A Self-Evolving Agent Protocol: Introduction

-To bridge the gap from connectivity to evolution, a specialized protocol must address three essential problems: \begin{itemize}[leftmargin=*,nosep] \item \textbf{Decoupling:} Resources such as prompts, tools, and memory must be abstracted from the agent's core logic, transforming them into passive, independently managed entities rather than tightly coupled code blocks. \item \textbf{Safety \& Auditability:} Strict version control and rollback mechanisms must be introduced to ensure that every evolutionary step is traceable and reversible. \item \textbf{Formalism:} A set of standardized operators (e.g., reflect, propose, verify) needs to be defined to strictly govern the evolution process, converting heuristic text modifications into a rigorous control loop. \end{itemize}
+Although protocols such as MCP~\cite{anthropic2025agentskills} and A2A~\cite{google2025a2a} have standardized connectivity for model-tool invocation and inter-agent communication, they operate solely at the level of invocation and message passing, leaving internal resource states opaque.
+Neither provides mechanisms for lifecycle management, version lineage, or controlled state mutation, which are precisely the requirements of a closed-loop evolutionary system.
+Bridging this gap calls for a dedicated protocol addressing three essential properties: \textbf{Decoupling}, so that resources such as prompts, tools, and memory are managed as independent entities rather than tightly coupled code; \textbf{Safety \& Auditability}, through strict version control and rollback to ensure every evolutionary step is traceable and reversible; and \textbf{Formalism}, via standardized operators (e.g., reflect, propose, verify) that convert heuristic modifications into a rigorous control loop.